hashicorp/terraform-website/content/source/docs/cloud/migrate/index.html.md

 Answer "yes," and Terraform will migrate your state.

-## Step 7: Configure the TFE Workspace
+## Step 7: Configure the Terraform Cloud Workspace

-In Terraform Enterprise's UI, make any settings changes necessary for your new workspace.
+In Terraform Cloud's UI, make any settings changes necessary for your new workspace.

 - [Set the VCS repository](../workspaces/settings.html#vcs-connection-and-repository).
 This is optional, but enables automatic Terraform runs on code changes and automatic plans on pull requests.
 For more information, see [The UI- and VCS-driven Run Workflow](../run/ui.html).
 - [Set values for variables](../workspaces/variables.html).